 When reused construction products, fittings and materials are used, a risk analysis documenting the presence of hazardous substances must be conducted by an expert.
-Hazardous substances must be evaluated and documented according to all relevant national legislation and Appendix 5.
+Hazardous substances must be evaluated and documented according to all relevant national legislation and the appendix Hazardous substances in reused construction products.